 By Mallory Walker

 Welcome to the incredibly helpful, at your fingertips tool, called search advertising.
-While some may not see the necessity of SEM, it is a vital component of keeping your business goals on track.
+While some may not see the necessity of Search Engine Marketing, it is a vital component of keeping your business goals on track.
 To put it simply:

 The debate of whether to utilize SEM or not is over.
 It is a must for every business.